midarrlabs/repository.midarr/README.md

 ## Midarr for Kodi repository

-Contains simple Midarr for Kodi add-on.
+Contains Midarr for Kodi add-on.

 ### Installation